ReSAM: Refine, Requery, and Reinforce: Self-Prompting Point-Supervised Segmentation for Remote Sensing Images: Methodology

 \subsection{Overview of ReSAM}

 We propose \textbf{ReSAM (Refine, Requery, and Reinforce)}, a self-prompting, point-supervised segmentation framework that adapts SAM to diverse data such as RSI using only sparse point labels.

-The ReSAM pipeline in Fig.\ref{fig:figmain} comprises three main stages. \begin{itemize} \item \textbf{Refine:} Initial masks are generated from point prompts, filtered based on overlap between mask instances, and used to derive compact instance regions. \item \textbf{Requery:} The model automatically generates box prompts from these refined regions and re-queries SAM to obtain higher-quality masks. \item \textbf{Reinforce:} Instance level features are aligned across training iterations using Soft Semantic Alignment (SSA) to stabilize pseudo labels and mitigate drift. \end{itemize}
+The ReSAM pipeline in Fig.\ref{fig:figmain} comprises three main stages. \begin{itemize} \item \textbf{Refine:} Initial masks are generated from point prompts, filtered based on overlap between mask instances, and used to derive compact instance regions. \item \textbf{Requery:} The model generates box prompts from these refined regions and re-queries SAM to obtain higher-quality masks. \item \textbf{Reinforce:} Instance-level features are aligned during training using Soft Semantic Alignment (SSA) to stabilize pseudo labels and mitigate drift. \end{itemize}